The Refactor of My Games App

 What Changed In Practice

 The browser creates one Zero client.
 Pages subscribe with useQuery(...).
-Mutations run through shared mutators.
-Zero forwards the work through the API and sends updated state back through subscriptions.
+Mutations run through shared mutators, and Zero forwards the work through the API and pushes updated state back through subscriptions.

-The biggest win is not the word realtime.
-The UI no longer asks the same question over and over.
-That removes page-specific fetch loops, manual refresh state, poll-then-redirect logic, and stale snapshot edge cases.
+The biggest win isn’t the word “realtime.”
+It’s that the UI stopped asking the same question over and over.
+That alone removed page-specific fetch loops, manual refresh state, poll-then-redirect logic, and a whole family of stale snapshot edge cases.

 The mental model changed too.
-The old model was, fetch the latest game and hope the UI catches up at the right moment.
-The new model is, subscribe to the state slice and mutate the source of truth.
+The old model was fetch the latest game and hope the UI catches up at the right moment.
+The new one is subscribe to the state slice and mutate the source of truth.

-That fits multiplayer phases and timers much better.
+For multiplayer phases and timers, that second model fits so much better.

 Presence Became A System